Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-A very elegant solution to this tension field which, to the best of our knowledge, has not been proposed so far in the context of \ac{ssi} and anonymous credentials, are \emph{designated verifier} \acp{zkp}.
-The core idea behind this construction is making sure that the \ac{zkp} in the \ac{vp} is only convincing for the intended recipient, but not for any third party that the \ac{vp} is potentially forwarded to~\citep{jakobsson1996designated,baum2022feta}.
-In fact, many interactive \acp{zkp} are designated verifier \acp{zkp} because a third party to which the transcript of the interaction is forwarded cannot make sure that the transcript is complete, i.e., that the responses that were not satisfying were not removed from the transcript~\citep{pass2003deniability}.
-However, non-interactive \acp{zkp} like \acp{snark} are designed to remove the inefficient, repeated interaction between prover and verifier, so they do not have this property by design.
-This manifests in the \ac{crs}~\citep{canetti2007universally}.
+Outside anonymous credential systems, \emph{designated verifier} \acp{zkp} have been introduced before, describing \acp{zkp} that are only convincing for the intended recipient, but not for any third party that the \ac{vp} is potentially forwarded to~\citep{jakobsson1996designated,baum2022feta}.
+In fact, many forms of interactive \acp{zkp} are designated verifier \acp{zkp} because a third party to which the transcript of the interaction is forwarded cannot make sure that the transcript originates from unbiased randomness or that it is complete, i.e., that the responses that were not satisfying were not removed from the transcript~\citep{pass2003deniability}.
+However, non-interactive \acp{zkp} like \ac{cl}- and \ac{bbs}+ signatures and also \acp{snark} are designed to remove the inefficient, repeated interaction between prover and verifier, so they do not have this property by design.
+For \acp{snark}, the \ac{crs} reflects the fact that the \ac{zkp} is convincing toward any verifier~\citep{canetti2007universally}.
 Fortunately, with a simple trick, the designated verifier property can be added to a \acp{snark}-based \ac{vp} by proving the following statement~\citep{buterin2022designatedverifier}: \emph{Either I possess credentials that satisfy all the requirements of the proof request, including the correctness of the revealed attributes, or I know the verifier’s secret key}.
-The verifier's secret key corresponds to the key-pair that is used for asymmetric encryption of the \ac{vp}, such that it is ensured that only the designated verifier can encrypt the \ac{vp}.
-Thus, if a \ac{mitm} does not communicate its own key-pair but the legitimate verifier's, it cannot decrypt the \ac{vp} to extract and forward the relevant part.
-On the other hand, given the attacker communicates its own public key such that it can decrypt and re-encrypt the \ac{vp}, the true verifier knows that the designated verifier \ac{snark} can be created trivially by the owner of the unknown public key and will therefore not be convinced.
-By contrast, if the holder sends the designated verifier \ac{vp} to the true verifier with the correct key-pair, the true verifier will be convinced because they know that they protected their own key-pair.
+As a common security requirement of \acp{snark} is that they are non-malleable (i.e., one cannot efficiently create a proof for certain public outputs from any number of other proofs with other public outputs), this approach also solves the challenge of creating a tamper-proof envelope without disclosing a public key linked to one of the credentials used in the \ac{vp}.
+However, the proof still needs to be encrypted with the designated verifier's public key.